Five Ways a Custodial Parent can be Sanctioned for Improperly Denying Visitation

 When it comes to penalizing a custodial parent for interference with or denial of parenting time or visitation, sanctions typically are progressive.
 In other words, if a custodial parent continues to interfere with parenting time or visitation, the penalties become more severe until the prospect of a change of child custody becomes a real possibility.

 If you find yourself involved in issues surrounding parenting time or visitation, you are wise to consult promptly with a qualified, experienced attorney.
-The typical family law or child custody lawyer will schedule an initial consultation with a prospective client at no cost and no obligation.
-If you have any questions concerning the denial of visitation, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you have any questions concerning the denial of visitation, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.